venamax/dataincubator/music/README.md

 Raw audio files with music pieces can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_train.tar.gz).

-The data is organized in 10 folders, one for each genre:
+The music belongs to one for each genres:
-- blues
-- classical
-- country
-- disco
+- electronic
-- hiphop
+- folkcountry
 - jazz
-- metal
-- pop
-- reggae
+- raphiphop
 - rock

-Use the folder name as the genre label you are attempting to predict.
+Mapping of filename to genre for the training set is found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_train_labels.csv)

-Raw audio test files can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_test.tar.gz).
+Raw audio test files can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_feature_extraction_test.tar.gz).

 These files are randomized and anonymized.

 An additional dataset of pre-computed features can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_features_train.tar.gz).

 *Hints*
-- All songs are sampled at 22050 Hz.
+- All songs are sampled at 44100 Hz.
 - Extracting features from time series can be computationally intensive.
 Make sure you select which features to calculate wisely.
 - You can use MRJob or PySpark to distribute the feature extraction part of your model
 - Use a dimensionality reduction technique (e.g. PCA) or a feature selection criteria when possible